eXtension Interface

 CPU will attempt to offload every (compressed or non-compressed) instruction that it does not recognize as a legal instruction itself.
 In case of a compressed instruction the coprocessor must first provide the CPU with a matching uncompressed (i.e. 32-bit) instruction using the compressed interface.
 This non-compressed instruction is then attempted for offload via the issue interface.

 Offloading of the (non-compressed, 32-bit) instructions happens via the issue interface.
 The external coprocessor can decide to accept or reject the instruction offload.
 In case of acceptation the coprocessor will further handle the instruction.
 In case of rejection the CPU will raise an illegal instruction exception.
 The CPU provides the required register file operand(s) to the coprocessor via the register interface.
 If an offloaded instruction uses any of the register file sources rs1, rs2, then these are always encoded in instruction bits [19:15] and [24:20], respectively.
-If an offloaded instruction uses the register file source rs3, then these are encoded in instruction bits [31:27] if the instruction uses one of the major opcodes instruction uses the major opcodes MADD, MSUB, NMSUB, or NMADD (R4-type).
+If an offloaded instruction uses the register file source rs3, then these are encoded in instruction bits [31:27] if the instruction uses one of the major opcodes MADD, MSUB, NMSUB, or NMADD (R4-type).
 Otherwise, rs3 is expected to be encoded in bits [11:7].

 Note